mendix/docs/content/data-hub/data-hub-catalog/index.md

 ## 4 Information Available in the Data Hub Catalog

 In the Data Hub Catalog, all the information for registered assets is displayed in the [Catalog search details](search#search-details) screen.
 This information comes from the metadata in the OData service contract and also from additional metadata that is added when registered assets are curated.
-Registered assets can be curated by owners and [Data Hub curators](/data-hub/#curator) and the [Mendix Admin](/data-hub/#admin).
+Registered assets can be curated by owners and [Data Hub curators](/data-hub/#curator) and [Mendix Admins](/data-hub/#admin).

 The information that is registered for data sources and exposed datasets are as follows:

 * **Endpoints** – All registered assets are defined as endpoints (URLs) in the Catalog.
 The endpoint of the service is accessed by the consuming app.
 * **Environment** – To complete the location of the asset, the endpoints are published to an environment.
 The location of the OData service also includes the environment to which the publishing app is deployed.
 Connecting to a data source in the correct environment is very important.
 For example, when developing an app, you want to connect to the test data of the app deployed to a non-production test or acceptance environment.
 However, the final production app will have to access the datasets from the production environment - the actual live or working data.
 In the Data Hub, the **Environment Type** is also specified which indicates to users the quality of the data.

 	{{% alert type="info" %}}
   You can filter the search results by environment type in the Data Hub Catalog (**Production**, **Non-production**, and the Mendix Free App environment or **Sandbox**).
 In the [Data Hub pane](/refguide/data-hub-pane) of Studio Pro, you can expand search results to include non-production environments. {{% /alert %}}

 * **Published OData service** – At the service endpoint there are the OData service metadata contract filesthat define the service.
 Available data sources are registered in the Data Hub Catalog by exposing  datasets in the [published OData service](/refguide/published-odata-services).
 This service document or metadata contract also includes the exposed attributes and associations that are relevant for connecting to the data they define.
 * **Versions** – The version number of the OData service contracts is also included in the asset registration.
 The contract exposed at a specific endpoint may be changed over time by the service owner, and if good practice is followed, these changes will be indicated by changing the version number.
 Every published OData service has a version number.
 Apps consuming from a service will consume from a specific version of a service deployed to an environment.

 	{{% alert type="info" %}}